mithunshanbhag/mithunshanbhag.github.io/_drafts/ideas-seeds.md

 - Finding PMF by charging for your product from day 1.
 - Why no one want to partner with you (tech choice, working style: tight control, personality: intimidating, no creative control, not buying the vision, not buying my ability to lead/execute, they may not have the same risk appetite.
+- Surviving contact with reality (for entrepreneurs who think their apps/ideas are the hot shit, but fails the mom test)

 ## BRANDING / MARKETING